-- Budget: Prince Kuhio 212 Condo – This highly-rated condo is located just steps away from beautiful Poipu beach.
+- Budget: Prince Kuhio 212 Condo – This highly-rated condo is just steps from beautiful Poipu Beach.
 It’s beautifully decorated in a vintage Hawaiian plantation style and overlooks a tranquil garden and koi pond.

 - Mid-Range: Hilton Garden Inn Kauai Wailua Bay – The Hilton Garden Inn is located in Kapa’a, right next to the beach.
 The beautiful pool area is a great spot to catch the sunset.